spopal22/TaskManager-Project/README.md

 ## Overview

 The Task Management System is a simple and intuitive application designed to help users manage their tasks efficiently.
-It leverages key data structures to enhance performance and provide a seamless user experience.
+It leverages key data structures to enhance performance and provide a seamless user experience, namely HashMaps and a List Model.
 It allows users to add, complete, and delete tasks, as well as export and import tasks for easy data management.

 ## Features

-- **Add Task:** Easily add a new task with details such as name, description, priority, and due date.
+- **Add Task:** Add a new task with details such as name, description, priority, and due date.
 - **Mark as Complete:** Mark tasks as complete to track progress.
-- **Delete Task:** Remove tasks that are no longer needed.
+- **Delete Task:** Remove tasks that are no longer needed or have been completed.
 - **Export/Import Tasks:** Save and load tasks to and from files for data backup and transfer.

 ## Key Data Structures